-105. Spread over.-The period of work of an adult worker in an establishment shall be so arranged that inclusive of his interval for rest or meal under section 101 shall not spread over for more than ten hours, but on the basis of the permission given by the Government either generally or specially for any establishment, and subject to such conditions as may be imposed by it, exception may be made to the said provision.
+105. Spread over.- The period of work of an adult worker in an establishment shall be so arranged that without his interval for rest or meal under section 101 shall not spread over for more than ten hours, but on the basis of the permission given by the Government either generally or any sector-wise or specially for any establishment, and subject to such conditions as may be imposed by it, exception may be made to the said provision.